Bridging Prediction and Intervention Problems in Social Systems: Prescriptive Angles

 Some scientific tasks are not most fruitfully framed as prediction tasks.
 It is important to distinguish causal from predictive models because of fundamentally different technical considerations that arise, differences in relevant criteria of success, and differences in the kind of information available or necessary to appropriately evaluate causal models.

-\paragraph{Revisiting data collection} Researchers working on ADS systems often treat the data available as fixed, relying on existing types of administrative records to train predictive models.
-The design of these predictive models is therefore a consequence of the type of data available for training.
-This is generally not first-best, where researchers first prospectively decide what comprises useful data, and then collect that data to create a predictive model.
+\textbf{Revisiting data collection} Researchers working on ADS systems often treat the data available as fixed, relying on existing types of administrative records to train predictive models.
 Yet there may be many cases where researchers should consider whether it is feasible to collect or access additional data, and what the costs and benefits of such a process would involve.
-We suggest that explicitly considering these questions of what data would improve a model, whether it exists, and what it would take to collect it, is critical for improving predictive models.

 When the true outcome of interest is not collected in existing data, it is worth evaluating whether it is feasible to do so, what are the potential benefits, and costs.
 Indeed, the social cost of tracking individual trajectories can be extreme.
 Trading off these costs might suggest triangulation based on population statistics.